 The Rams’ uniform issue will be officially discussed for the first time Tuesday at the NFL owners’ meetings.
 But Demoff said the team would not apply for a change until 2017, putting it on track for implementation in 2019.

 The NFL requires a two-year notice before a team can change their uniforms.
 Since they will start playing in their brand new shiny Inglewood stadium in 2019, waiting until then to switch colors I guess makes sense to them.
 I guess they think doing both at the same time is good synergy.

 They need to get the Southland excited about the Rams coming back.
 Keeping the drab colors of St. Louis only serves as a constant reminder that the Rams thought it would be a wise idea to relocate to St. Louis.

-The NFL should not require a team that moves to another city to also give a two-year notice that they are changing their uniforms.
-They should allow a team to automatically change uniforms if and when they change venues.
-This is especially true if the team is going back to its original city and they want to to go back to their original colors and logo.
+The NFL should not require a team that moves to another city to give a two-year notice they are changing their uniforms.
+They should allow a team to change uniforms if they change venues.
+This is especially true if the team is going back to its original city and they want to go back to their original colors and logo.

 I hate the St. Louis logo.
 It looks like the type of logo an NHL team would use for a year or two before moving on to something even worse.